 Objectives of the practice

 The purpose of cross-functional teams is to have all of the people we need to get the work done be available when they are needed.
 This reduces handoffs and waiting for others.
 The principles this is following is to avoid delay in the workflow and to get quick feedback.
 In Lean this is called the workcell.
 The law underneath this is that delays in workflow and feedback cause extra work to be done (consider how the delay between coding and testing makes developers spend a lot of time finding things that have gone wrong.
-See Cross-Functional Teams Eliminate Waste and Manifest Lean).
+See Cross-Functional Teams: Improving Communication Between People who Work Together.

 How to do the practice better

 Sometimes not being able to achieve cross-functionality is because a team-member is needed in more than one place at a time and the person does not have the time to cross-train someone.
 In cases like this, it is often advisable to have someone shadow this person.
 It may take a little more time to get the up to speed, but it won’t be a burden on the person with the specialized skills.
 In fact, the “shadow” person may be able to help at times.

 Alternatives to the practice

 Cross-functional teams should definitely be created if it is financially viable to do so.
 However, it often isn’t.
 In that case, there are several alternatives available to get as much of the objectives of cross-functional teams as possible.
 However, different practices work in different situations: